Burnet R. Maybank: Governor of South Carolina

 With the favorable publicity from the Santee project, a strong political base in Charleston, and support from his mentor, U.S. Senator James F. Byrnes, Maybank was elected as governor in 1938.
 As governor, Maybank tried unsuccessfully to create an adequate state police force, but he did supervise a vigorous prosecution of the criminal element in the state.
 He strictly enforced liquor and gambling statutes.
-Maybank personally interceded to prevent to destruction of a high wall around the historic jail in Charleston when it became threatened by a housing project expansion.
+Maybank personally interceded to prevent the destruction of a high wall around the historic jail in Charleston when it became threatened by a housing project expansion.

 He fought the Ku Klux Klan, which had reached its peak of revival in the 1920s but was still active.
 Maybank expanded economic opportunities for black people in the racially segregated society and tried to improve the quality of black schools in the state, which were historically underfunded.
 He did nothing to alter the disfranchisement of blacks due to provisions in the state constitution and electoral laws since the turn of the twentieth century.